 - Mild Headaches: Some patients experience mild headaches after their sessions.
 These headaches are usually short-lived and can be treated with over-the-counter pain relief.

 - Scalp Discomfort: During the treatment, patients might feel a tapping or tingling sensation on their scalp.
-This is due to the magnetic pulses but tend to fade after a few sessions.
+This is due to the magnetic pulses but tends to fade after a few sessions.

 - Lightheadedness: Some people feel a little lightheaded after their first few treatments, but this generally subsides quickly.

-These side effects are usually not severe enough to stop treatment.
-Most people find that these sensations go away as they continue their sessions and that they can return to normal activities right after.
+These side effects are usually not serious enough to stop treatment.
+Most people notice these feelings fade as they keep going with their sessions, and they can go back to their usual activities right after.

 Rare Risks of TMS Therapy

-- Seizures: TMS therapy does carry a minimal risk of causing a seizure.
-However, this risk is extremely low—similar to that of taking antidepressant medications.
-Clinics carefully assess patients to ensure TMS is safe for them, which further reduces this risk.
+- Seizures: There is a small chance that TMS therapy will result in a seizure.
+This risk, however, is very minimal and comparable to that of using antidepressant drugs.
+Clinics carefully assess patients to make sure TMS is safe for them, which further reduces this risk.

 Managing Potential Issues